freddneos/node_template_mongo/readme.md

 This project is API backend that i use like a template to start my node projects.

-Nodejs - Express - Mongodb
+Nodejs - Express - Mongodb - Mongoose

 Feel free to copy that and start your projects too